qir-alliance/qcor/examples/qcor_demos/pirq_workshop/qcor/demo3_nisq_noise_mitigation/README.md

 - Circuit with an Identity sequence: repeating CNOT gates (no optimization), examining the expectation calculation (theoretical = 1.0) with and without noise mitigation.
 CLI option to enable noise mitigation on any backend (simulator and IBM)

-- Sweeping VQE ansatz: showing the energy values with and without noise mitigation.
+- [Skipped] Sweeping VQE ansatz: showing the energy values with and without noise mitigation.

 ## Notes: